123d Fighter Squadron: Global War on Terrorism

 On 11 September 2001, the wing was one of the first units to respond to terrorist attacks on the east coast with increased air defense to enhance security on the west coast, and subsequently participated in Operation Noble Eagle, the national military response to homeland defense.

 In the 50th Year of William Tell Anniversary Competition held in 2004, the 142d Fighter Wing was rated first in maintenance, element attack and gun categories.
-These William Tell successes demonstrate Oregon's long history of excellent performance and readiness to accomplish the real world mission.

 In 2004, unit personnel provided humanitarian aid in the wake of Hurricanes Katrina and Rita and the 2007 floods in Vernonia, Oregon.
 The wing also supported ongoing contingency operations in Southwest Asia, including Operation Iraqi Freedom and Operation Enduring Freedom, such as in the 2004 deployment of medical personnel to Qatar and the 2009 deployment of Security Forces Squadron personnel to Iraq.

 In 2005, the early 1970s F-15A model were retired and the squadron received its current aircraft, the F-15C Eagle.
 With more than 1,000 officers and airmen, the 142d Fighter Wing guards the Pacific Northwest skies from northern California to the Canada–US border, on 24-hour Air Sovereignty Alert as part of Air Combat Command and the North American Aerospace Defense Command (NORAD).
 The wing also stands ready to participate in state and federal contingency missions as required.

 In August 2010, two F-15 Eagles from this wing were dispatched in response to an airspace violation while the President visited Seattle, Washington.
 The jets produced two sonic booms over the Seattle skyline, the civilian Cessna 182 left restricted airspace before the jets arrived.

 In August 2018, a Horizon Airlines Bombardier Dash 8 Q400 was stolen from Sea-Tac Int'l Airport by a mechanic.
 The plane was airborne for about an hour, and during that time performed several stunt maneuvers including a barrel roll.
 Two F-15C Eagles scrambled to intercept this aircraft to ensure it did not fly over any populated areas.
 They maintained communication with the pilot during his time in the air, but within minutes of their intercept, the plane nosedived and crashed into nearby Ketron Island, a sparsely populated island in the Puget Sound.
 There were no passengers or crew on board the plane, and the pilot was killed in the crash.